arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 <small>Introduced in: v3.10.13, v3.11.7</small>

+The attribute defined by the `smartGraphAttribute` graph property is not allowed to be changed in the documents of SmartGraph vertex collections.
+This is now strictly enforced.
-The new validation of the `smartGraphAttribute` now checks that the attribute is not changed afterward by update or replace operations.
+You must set the attribute when creating a document.
+Any attempt to modify or remove the attribute afterward by update or replace operations now throws an error.
 Previously, the `smartGraphAttribute` value was checked only when inserting documents into a SmartGraph vertex collection, but not for update or replace operations.

 The missing checks on update and replace operations allowed to retroactively